brianreumere/plague/README.md

 The [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) from [Web Accessibility in Mind (WebAIM)](https://webaim.org/) and the [MDN Accessibility documentation](https://developer.mozilla.org/en-US/docs/Web/Accessibility) were helpful to get to an initial baseline of accessibility.
 I'd also encourage you to read about writing accessible Markdown and documentation in general (some things I read are [Improving The Accessibility Of Your Markdown](https://www.smashingmagazine.com/2021/09/improving-accessibility-of-markdown/), [Writing accessible documentation](https://developers.google.com/style/accessibility), and [Alternative Text](https://webaim.org/techniques/alttext/)).

-The [Accessible SVG test page](https://weboverhauls.github.io/demos/svg/), [Making SVG Accessible](https://decks.tink.uk/2017/lws/index.html), [Introduction to ARIA - Accessible Rich Internet Applications](https://webaim.org/techniques/aria/), and [Using Font Awesome Icons in Hugo](https://www.client9.com/using-font-awesome-icons-in-hugo/) were helpful for the code in `partials/fa-svg-icon.html` that adds a `title` and `aria-labelledby` attribute to SVG icons from Font Awesome.
+The [Accessible SVG test page](https://weboverhauls.github.io/demos/svg/), [Making SVG Accessible](https://decks.tink.uk/2017/lws/index.html), [Introduction to ARIA - Accessible Rich Internet Applications](https://webaim.org/techniques/aria/), and [Using Font Awesome Icons in Hugo](https://www.client9.com/using-font-awesome-icons-in-hugo/) were helpful re: SVGs.

 ## Hugo shortcodes